alexanderop/talk-structure-vue-prag-25/slides.md

 ✅ Each team owns its part

-✅ Teams can use different tech stacks
+✅ Teams can use different tools

-✅ One part can fail without breaking the rest
+✅ One part can break without hurting others

-✅ Works well for very large orgs
+✅ Works well for big companies

 </VClicks>